erikarispe/propertyscrape/README.md

 Step 3: Prepare the Python Script
 Create a New Python File:

-Open a text editor (like Notepad on Windows, TextEdit on macOS, or any code editor such as VS Code or PyCharm).
+Open a text editor (like Notepad on Windows, TextEdit on macOS, or any code editor such as VS Code).
 Copy the Python script provided in the pythonscrapebyaccountnumber file Paste and Save the Script: